-Smoking just one cigarette daily is associated with a “much greater than expected” increase in risk for coronary heart disease (CHD) and stroke, researchers conclude in The BMJ.
+Statistics about smoking show that just one cigarette daily is associated with a “much greater than expected” increase in risk for coronary heart disease (CHD) and stroke, according to research in The BMJ.

 In a meta-analysis, the researchers analyzed 141 prospective studies examining the association between smoking and CHD or stroke in millions of generally healthy people.
 Overall, compared with never-smoking, smoking one cigarette daily conferred significantly increased risks for both outcomes.
 Here are the findings based on the subset of studies that adjusted for multiple confounders (e.g., cholesterol, blood pressure):